Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - **Mature** - Appropriate for readers age 17 and older.
 - **Explicit** - Contains material that is more extreme than material found in R rating movies.
 - **Adult** - Likely pornographic in nature

+### CommunityRating

+The community's average rating for the book.

+It has the following children elements:

+- #### AverageRating

+  The average rating value, which must be a decimal value between `0` and `5.0`.

+- #### RatingCount

+  Optional.
+The number of ratings used to determine the `AverageRating` value.

 ### URLs